toqeerehsan/Urdu-Word2Vec-Embeddings/README.md

 ```
 **Citation**

-If you use Urdu Word2Vec embeddings in your research word then please cite the following paper:
+If you use Urdu Word2Vec embeddings in your research then please cite the following paper:
 ```
 @article{ehsan2021improving,
   title={Improving Phrase Chunking by using Contextualized Word Embeddings for a Morphologically Rich Language},